stanleyfok/nextjs-template/README.md

 Nextjs template
 =======

 [Nextjs](https://github.com/zeit/next.js) already provide a very easy way to use react to create a universal app.
 However, there are still much to setup if you want to put your app to a production environment.
+I have spent some time myself to come up with a project template which is able to suit my business needs.

-This project template is actually a simple universal webapp, compiled from my own web development experience and standard.
-Hope it will be helpful for anyone going to use nextjs.
+This project template is actually a simple universal webapp with 2 screens.
+Hope it will be a useful example for those who are interested to build your next webapp with Nextjs

+## Background

+* CDN is provided, which can be used to cache javascript, css, images and other media files
+* Docker is used to deploy to qa and production environment

 ## Concept